YannDubs/website_old/machine-learning-glossary.md

 ##### Classification Metrics
 ###### Single Metrics

-:mag: <span class='notes'> Side Notes </span> : I will mostly focus on binary classification but most scores can be generalized to the multi-class setting.
+:mag: <span class='note'> Side Notes </span> : I will mostly focus on binary classification but most scores can be generalized to the multi-class setting.
 Often this is achieved by only considering "correct class" and "incorrect class" in order to make it a binary classification, then you average (weighted by the proportion of observation in the class) the score for each classes.

 * **TP** / **TN** / **FN** / **FP:** The best way to understand these is to look at a $$2*2$$ [confusion matrix](#visual-metrics){:.mdLink}.